 We appreciate that a few doctors, particularly in other countries, are using Mohs in some melanoma cases.
 This is partly due to special stains becoming available which help them identify melanoma cells during the procedure.

 Even so, microscopic evaluation of melanoma cells can still be an issue.
-Melanoma is also the most dangerous of skin cancers, due to spread capabilities within the body.
+Melanoma is also the most dangerous of skin cancers, due to its ability to spread within the body.

 NICE, or a number of professional bodies do not recommend Mohs for melanoma.
 Probably okay is not sufficient, skin cancer treatment should be based on near certainty.